nathom/nathom.github.io/content/blog/mlf_part2/index.md

 {{< plotly src="X_normalized_box_plot.html" >}}

-We can see the spreads all on the same scale now.
+We can see the spreads are all on the same scale now.
 How does this improve our performance?

 ```c
 int main() {